-The contractor will be required to assist in the Department's compliance with provisions of AS 12.55.015(a) (10); AS 12.55.100(a)(1)(E); and AS 33.30.011(a)(5) as they apply to the provision of sex offender treatment services under the terms of this contract.
-Specifically, the successful Contractor will be required to:
+The contractor will be required to assist in the department's compliance with provisions of AS 12.55.015(a) (10); AS 12.55.100(a)(2)(E); and AS 33.30.011(a)(5) as they apply to the provision of sex offender treatment services under the terms of this contract.
+Specifically, the successful contractor will be required to:

-- Provide a written explanation to the probation officer and SOMP project manager, in the case of an individual who has been denied admittance to a court-ordered rehabilitation program by the treatment provider, even though the individual meets the written eligibility criteria and has requested to enter the program; - Develop a written, individualized treatment plan for each offender who participates in the program or treatment; - Provide an on-going roster of the names of offenders currently participating in the program or treatment to the SOMP project manager monthly; - Provide a discharge summary to the offender's probation officer and SOMP project manager within thirty (30) days of the resident's discharge from the program or treatment.
-The discharge summary shall describe the status of the resident's discharge as one of the following: - Treatment complete - Administrative discharge (due to numerous factors including, but not limited to, release to the community, treatment noncompliance, violating conditions of probation leading to reincarceration) - o Transfer from the program (because of separate orders; physical incapacitation; etc.) - Non-compliance - Provide the offender with a non-compliance discharge notice (this will be on a standardized Department form) if the resident is discharged for non-compliance; - Ensure that copies of the treatment plan, discharge summary and non-compliance discharge notice are placed in the offender's case record.
+- Provide a written explanation to the probation officer and SOMP Project Manager, in the case of an individual who has been denied admittance to a court-ordered rehabilitation program by the treatment provider, even though the individual meets the written eligibility criteria and has requested to enter the program; - Develop a written, individualized treatment plan for each offender who participates in the program or treatment; - Provide an on-going roster of the names of offenders currently participating in the program or treatment to the SOMP project manager monthly; - Provide a discharge summary to the offender's probation officer and SOMP project manager within thirty (30) days of the discharge from treatment.
+The discharge summary shall describe the status of the offender's discharge as one of the following: - Treatment complete - Administrative discharge (due to numerous factors including, but not limited to, release to the community, treatment noncompliance, violating conditions of probation leading to reincarceration) - o Transfer from the program (because of separate orders; physical incapacitation; etc.) - o Maximum Benefit gained - Provide the offender with a non-compliance discharge notice if the offender is discharged for non-compliance; - Ensure that copies of the treatment plan, discharge summary, and non-compliance discharge notice are placed in the offender's case record.